-Visual differences seen on browsers and computer screens
+Visual differences on browsers and computer screens

-Websites can look different on machines and devices for different reasons.
-Have you ever noticed that your website looks different depending on where and how you are viewing?
+Browsers and Computer Screens | Websites can look different on machines and devices for different reasons.
+For example, have you ever noticed that your website looks different depending on where and how you view it?
 Here are the reasons why this occurs.

-Machines and Devices
+Operating Systems and Devices